Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 files.
 The `scp` command (which is like the Unix `cp` command except that the files being copied don't have to be on the same computer) simply copies everything.
 If there are ten thousand files in the remote directory, `scp` copies all of them.
-There's a more efficient program called `rsync` that looks at every file in the local and remote directories, and only copies the ones that are different.
-It's often used for making backups, but it still has to hash every file unless they have different sizes or creation dates.
+A more efficient program called `rsync` looks at every file in the local and remote directories, and only copies the ones that are different.
+It's often used for making backups, but `rsync` still has to hash every file unless they have different sizes or creation dates.

 Git only has to look at commits.
 It already knows (because it saved the list) the last commit that it got from the remote repository.
-It then tells the computer it's copying from to send everything that changed -- the new commits and the new objects they point to.
+It then tells the computer from which it's copying to send everything that changed: the new commits and the new objects they point to.
 Those get bundled up in a file called a _pack_, and sent over in one batch.
 Finally, Git updates the working tree by unpacking all the objects that changed, and merging them (if necessary) with the ones in the working tree.
-(We'll see how that works in Unit 8.)
+(We see how that works in Unit 8.)

 So far you haven't done anything new, so there's nothing for Alice to pull.